ASNA/paged-data-class-example/README.md

 #### Annotated `PagedClass` Example

-[See this page](https://asna.github.io/paged-data-class-example/PagedDataClassExample.vr.html) for a fully annotated example for how to use the `PagedData` class.
+<a href="https://asna.github.io/paged-data-class-example/PagedDataClassExample.vr.html" target="_blank">See this page</a> for a fully annotated example for how to use the `PagedData` class.

 ### The `ASNA.DataGateHelper.IBMiSqlPage` class